 Obtain a Business License

 Before you can start offering your cleaning services and collect your first dollar, you need to make sure you are legal.
-And in order to do that you will need to obtain a business license.
+And to do that, you will need to obtain a business license.

 To acquire a business license, you will first need to obtain an Employer Identification Number (EIN).
 This is a special number the federal government issues for the purpose of reporting taxes.
 It’s also commonly known as a Tax Identification Number.